• Skip to primary navigation

 10. Top that with the meat mixture and add the jalapeño pepper if using.

-11. Arrange the remaining eggplant slices.
+11. Arrange the remaining eggplant slices in an even layer.

 12. Pour bechamel sauce over, tilt the pan or level the top with a spatula.
 Bake in the oven until the bechamel layer is lightly browned and the dish is bubbly.